aio-libs/aiohttp/docs/web_reference.rst

    .. attribute:: on_response_prepare

-      A :class:`~aiohttp.Signal` that is fired at the beginning of :meth:`StreamResponse.prepare` with parameters *request* and
+      A :class:`~aiohttp.Signal` that is fired near the end of :meth:`StreamResponse.prepare` with parameters *request* and
       *response*.
-It can be used, for example, to add custom headers to each response before sending.
+It can be used, for example, to add custom headers to each response, or to modify the default headers computed by the application, directly before sending the headers to the client.

       Signal handlers should have the following signature::